 w/ Edward G. Robinson, Lon McCallister, Allene Roberts, Judith Anderson, Julie London, Rory Calhoun, Ona Munson

 The cast and the atmosphere are stronger than the plot in this obscure b+w thriller, mostly because it’s stretched a bit long at 110 minutes, but I do love it.
 Robinson and Anderson play “the mysterious Morgans,” a reclusive pair—one-legged brother Pete and spinster sister Ellen—who own a farm beyond the allegedly haunted Oxhead Woods.
 They’ve raised an orphan girl (Allene Roberts) as their own and, now a teen, she’s fallen in love with a hired hand (Lon McCallister) determined to find the legendary red house in the woods and the source of the baffling scream that mingles with the night wind.
 The closer they get, the more unhinged Pete becomes, leading to a breakdown that’s halfway between melodramatic and psychotic.
 It’s a performance only Robinson or maybe James Mason could get away with.
 Anderson, a grand dame lesbian in Hollywood, offers riveting presence and the film’s thesis statement: “Every living soul has his Oxhead Woods.”
-Julie London (who went on to fame as a breathy chanteuse) and Calhoun (the old cowboy in the Avenging Angel movies) are incredibly sexy as pigtailed vamp and backwoods stud.
+Julie London (who went on to fame as a breathy chanteuse) and Rory Calhoun (the old cowboy in the Avenging Angel movies) are incredibly sexy as pig-tailed vamp and backwoods stud.
 I’m especially fond of this movie because it was one my mom recalls seeing as a kid.
 Theremin score by Miklós Rózsa is a bit overblown.
 Alpha Video’s DVD is super cheap and has a good cover.

 dir.
 Charles F. Reisner